-The Fund has investments in only equity securities classified as FVTPL, therefore, no impairment allowance is recorded in these financial statements related to these investments.
+The Fund has investments in equity securities and units of mutual funds classified as FVTPL, therefore, no impairment allowance is recorded in these financial statements related to these investments.
 Moreover, cash and cash equivalents, advance against allotment of securities and dividend receivable are mainly with counterparties having "A" credit rating, thus, impact of ECL is not material to the financial statements.
 Hence, no impairment allowance is recorded in these financial statements.